 Applicants must also provide proof of insurance coverage for the vehicle they will be driving during the road test.

-Yes, but you may have to find another insurance provider.
+Yes, but you may have to find a new insurance provider.
 Because having a DUI mark on your record makes you a high-risk driver, your insurer may either cancel your policy or raise your rate dramatically.
 You’ll need to obtain coverage from an insurer that specializes in high-risk policies.
+In Illinois, you will need to file an SR-22 certificate once convicted of DUI.
+You’ll need to find auto insurance you can afford before you can drive again.